 \section{Abstract}

 In Dynamic Adversarial Data Collection~(DADC), human annotators are tasked with finding examples that models struggle to predict correctly.
 Models trained on DADC-collected training data have been shown to be more robust in adversarial and out-of-domain settings, and are considerably harder for humans to fool.
-However, DADC is more time-consuming than traditional data collection and thus more costly per example.
-In this work, we examine if we can maintain the advantages of DADC, without suffering the additional cost.
+However, DADC is more time-consuming than traditional data collection and thus more costly per annotated example.
+In this work, we examine whether we can maintain the advantages of DADC, without incurring the additional cost.
 To that end, we introduce Generative Annotation Assistants~(GAAs), generator-in-the-loop models that provide real-time suggestions that annotators can either approve, modify, or reject entirely.
 We collect training datasets in twenty experimental settings and perform a detailed analysis of this approach for the task of extractive question answering (QA) for both standard and adversarial data collection.
-We demonstrate that GAAs provide significant efficiency benefits in terms of annotation speed, while leading to improved model fooling rates.
-In addition, we show that GAA-assisted data leads to higher downstream model performance on a variety of question answering tasks.
+We demonstrate that GAAs provide significant efficiency benefits with over a 30\% annotation speed-up, while leading to over a 5x improvement in model fooling rates.
+In addition, we find that using GAA-assisted training data leads to higher downstream model performance on a variety of question answering tasks over adversarial data collection.